jdscolam/Rapptor/readme.markdown

 --

 1. Authenticate first to ensure you have an `access_token`
-1. Get Raptor.Api from NuGet
+1. Get Rapptor.Api from NuGet
 1. Initialize an instance of the appropriate API service while passing it an `IApiCaller` (e.g. `TokenService(new RestSharpApiCaller(access_token))`)
 1. Call the appropriate API method (e.g. `tokenService.RetriveCurrentTokenInfo();`)

 Using Rapptor.Authentication
 --

-1. Get Raptor.Authentication from NuGet
+1. Get Rapptor.Authentication from NuGet
 1. Initialize an instance of the `AuthorizationService` passing in the appropriate parameters
 1. Subscribe to the AccessResponseReceived event (or provide a callback to the `RetrieveAccessToken(...)` call)
 1. Call `authorizationService.ConnectToClearingHouse();`